suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 # Leukemia-Classifier

 This project details the creation of an Image classifier model to differentiate ALL lymphoblasts from normal lymphoblasts.
+This project was accepted to take part in the 2022 American Medical Association Research Competition and Symposium from October 20th till October 22nd.

 ## Notebook Index: